subquery/subql-starter/Bifrost/bifrost-starter/README.md

 [SubQuery](https://subquery.network) is a fast, flexible, and reliable open-source data indexer that provides you with custom APIs for your web3 project across all of our supported networks.
 To learn about how to get started with SubQuery, [visit our docs](https://academy.subquery.network).

-**This SubQuery project indexes basic Deposit events within the balances pallet and all extrinsic calls on the Bifrost Network**
+**This SubQuery project indexes all asset transfers using the balances pallet on the Bifrost Network**

 ## Start